brodieaustin/avalon-novel/index.markdown

 With their trunks unloaded and delivered to their room, her father gave the young man helping them a small tribute in form a few coins then impressed upon him the need to find a messengar to deliver a notes to the palace gates.

-Cleary confused by the request, the young man regarded him with a curious expression, "The palace gates are open most days, sir.
-The general public's allowed to pass to and fro, assuming they pass the guard stand, that is."
+Cleary confused by the request, the young man regarded him with a curious expression, "The palace gates are closed most days, sir.
+The general public's not been allowed to pass just to and from for well over a year now."

 "That is very well, but I am here on a matter of some urgency and sensitivity.
-It is best that my arrival be known to the king by way of a courier or messenger."
+It is of the utmost importance that my arrival be known to the king."

 Her father held out a few more coins and the young man took them readily and said, "I'll do my best, sir."